Massakera/django-simple-blog/README.md

 # Django Blog Project

-This is a simple blogging platform built with Django.
+This is a simple blogging platform built with Django to test some features.
 It allows users to create, edit, and delete posts.
 Comments can be added to each post.

 ## Getting Started